 The major airlines, as is the case in many industries these days, aren’t immune to having to react publicly and quickly to customer complaints.

-Money expert Clark Howard, who at one time owned a very successful travel agency, says reaching out online to airline customer service can yield fast results.
+Clark, who at one time owned a very successful travel agency, says reaching out online to airline customer service can yield fast results.

 “The thing to know is that if you have a dispute with anything involving travel, they are monitoring social media like crazy,” Clark says.
 “I’d post on social media.”